sashang/titan/Readme.md

 this chain you (probably shouldn't [1]) be altering the model of the components the message passes through until you get to the component the message was intended for.
 So what is a child component then?
-It is any component whose `update` function we call from the parent becuase only that component knows how to change it's model.
+It is any component whose `update` function we call from the parent because only that component knows how to change it's model.
 We can't do it from the parent when processing a message.